Power-tile/sidpac-coding-challenge/README.md

 For questions or issues:
 1. Check the troubleshooting section above
-2. Review the API documentation at `/api/swagger-ui.html`
+2. Review the API endpoints in the README documentation
 3. Create an issue in the repository
 4. Contact the development team